IBM-Cloud/docs/services/iotrtinsights/rules.md

 After you have successfully mapped your devices to assets you can create rules that use the asset details.
 Mapping devices to assets and creating rules that incorporate both data points and asset information is a powerful tool.

-In the examples below, we are using assets to track our corporate cellphones.
+In the following examples we are using assets to track our corporate cellphones.
 Two assets have been created and mapped to cellphones.
 Asset 5001 is mapped to phones with PURCHASEPRICE < 100 and asset 5002 to phones with PURCHASEPRICE >=100.
 The device data trigger condition for each example is `d.ax>5`, which in this simplified example corresponds to a sudden acceleration of the phone, for example if it is dropped.

 You can now set up two simple rules that tell us when a phone that is mapped to asset 5001 has been dropped.
 It is also equally easy to set up a rule that tracks when a phone that is not mapped to 5001 is dropped.
 This could be any phone in 5002, or any phone that is not mapped to an asset at all.